 From left to right, this table lists the IP address and port, items and backup items on the queue of each member, and maximum, minimum and average age of items in the queue.
-You can navigate through the pages using the buttons placed at the bottom right of the table (First, Previous, Next, Last).
 The order of the listings in each column can be ascended or descended by clicking on column headings.